 |Shadow||5 Mbps||25 Mbps|

 |Nvidia GeForce NOW||15 Mbps||25 Mbps|

 Of course, speed isn’t the only box you should be looking to tick.
 A smooth online session depends on having a consistent connection.
 A slower but reliable connection is preferable to a super-fast connection that’s prone to disconnecting.
 Look out for providers with low daily disturbances.

 How long does it take to download games?

 The time it takes to download a game depends on the size of the file.
-If we take popular games titles from 2019 (shown below), you can see how their download times compare across different broadband speeds.
+If we take a couple of popular titles from below, we can see how their download times compare across different broadband speeds.

 |Call of Duty: Modern Warfare (PS4, 65GB)||19 hours 23 minutes||4 hours 5 minutes||25 minutes|

 |Fortnite (Xbox One, 33.82 GB)||10 hours, 8 minutes||2 hours 8 minutes||13 minutes|

 These figures are based on being able to take advantage of full-speed downloads.
 In reality you’re likely to experience a longer wait.

 Upload speed will be important to you if you plan to host online games or stream your sessions.
 For this, you’ll want to go for the fastest upload speed possible.